 1) Providing a Better User Experience with a Responsive Website

 We have come a long way with website technology.
 The recent mobile-first philosophy has resulted in websites loading faster and responding better to touch commands instead of mouse clicks.
 User patience typically runs thin when a website is too difficult to use.
-And this impatience is only exaggerated on a mobile device when signal strength and limited bandwidth is slowing down the process as well.
+And this impatience is only exaggerated on a mobile device when signal strength and limited bandwidth are slowing down the process as well.

 It’s important to give your customer a smooth, streamlined experience especially when they’re accessing your website on a mobile device.